nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 tags: ["NLP", "AI", "ML", "NHS.UK"]
 ---

-The NHS.UK website receives around a hundred thousand  review every year.
+The NHS.UK website receives around a hundred thousand reviews every year.
 These reviews need moderating -- there's [a set of NHS policies which need to be applied to these](https://www.nhs.uk/our-policies/comments-policy/#:~:text=Users%20should%20only%20post%20one,service%20will%20not%20be%20published.) before they can be published.

 This project automates much of that work.
 We use machine learning models - some built by us, some open-source - to make decisions about the different rules which need to be enforced.
+Users now receive instant feedback on when a review violates a rule, allowing them to edit and re-submit their review without delay.
 This reduces the average moderation time from days to seconds, makes for more reliable and consistent moderation, and creates a much more scalable service.

 Taking a ground truth from expert moderators, our models perform comparably to the people who used to do the moderation[^1] manually.
 If a user disagrees with a decision our AI makes, there's still a human-in-the-loop who can make a final moderation decision.